 Modification of NIEA Board Representation

-In response, the Board of Directors has proposed the an amendment to the Constitution and By-Laws, which would implement the following regional representation among members of the Board:
+In response, the Board of Directors amended the Constitution and By-Laws, which implements the following regional representation among members of the Board:

 a.
 Two (2) student At-Large positions;